Transit Guide for North Snohomish County

 Homage's Transportation Assistance Program (TAP)

-The Transportation Assistance Program (TAP), provides curb-to-curb transportation service to disabled people of any age outside of Everett and the DART service area, to people age 55 or older, and to low income people of any age.
+The Transportation Assistance Program (TAP), provides curb-to-curb transportation service to disabled people of any age and low income people age 55 or older who live outside of Everett and the DART service area.
 TAP’s primary service area is rural Snohomish County.

 Operated by Homage Senior Services, TAP can assist with transportation to healthcare, employment, congregate meal sites, shopping, schools, senior centers, recreation, and more.